Prison Education Program

 The BC Prison Education Program (BCPEP) offers courses taught by leading scholars from across Boston College's many disciplines.
-If you are a BC professor interested in teaching for BCPEP, please email Isabel Lane to inquire about openings and the application process.
+If you are a BC professor interested in teaching for BCPEP, please email Patrick Conway to inquire about openings and the application process.

 In the News

 Launched in Fall 2019, BCPEP has already earned media attention on campus and beyond!

 The Heights: BC Launches Prison Education Program

 Diverse Education: Boston College Establishes Prison Education Program